 6. Clear the WordPress cache

 Follow these steps to clear the cache on WordPress manually.
 It’s possible that the issue of uploading images to WordPress will be gone afterward.
+If you are using plugins like WP-Rocket, the steps to clear the cache might be easier.

 7. Increase the WordPress memory limit